MicrosoftDocs/azure-docs/articles/cognitive-services/custom-decision-service/custom-decision-service-tutorial-ML.md

 To account for interaction between features X and Y, create a *quadratic* feature whose value is X\*Y. (We also say, "cross" X and Y.) You can choose which pairs of features are crossed.

 > [!TIP]
 > A shared feature should be crossed with some action-dependent features in order to influence the ranking of actions.
 An action-dependent feature should be crossed with some shared features in order to contribute to personalization.

 In other words, a shared feature not crossed with any ADFs influences each action in the same way.
 An ADF not crossed with any shared feature influences each decision in the same way.
+However, such feature may reduce the variance of reward estimates.

 ### Implementation via namespaces